 How much?
 A great deal.
 In the first four months of 2017, the U.S. exported a stunning 173 metric tons of gold (5.5 million oz) compared to 119 metric tons (3.8 million oz) during the same period last year.
 Thus, U.S. gold exports Jan-Apr 2017 surged 45% versus last year:

 This is quite a large increase.
-I would imagine part of the increase is due to the fact that U.S. precious metals retail demand is off considerably ever since Trump was elected President.
+I would imagine part of the increase is because U.S. precious metals retail demand is off considerably ever since Trump was elected President.
 U.S. Gold Eagle sales are down a whopping 62% 1H 2017 versus the same period last year.

 That being said, the drop off in physical gold investment demand in the U.S. has been offset by elevated demand in the East.
 As I mentioned in a previous article, the U.S. exported 31.4 metric tons to Hong Kong alone in January.
 Thus, Hong Kong received more than half (57%) of all U.S. gold exports during January this year.